mavryk-network/ledger-app-mavryk-baking/README.md

 With the exception of self-delegations, as long as the key is configured and the high watermark constraint is followed, there is no user prompting required for signing.
-Tezos Baking will only ever sign without prompting or reject an attempt at signing; this operation is designed to be used unsupervised.
+Mavryk Baking will only ever sign without prompting or reject an attempt at signing; this operation is designed to be used unsupervised.
 As mentioned, the only exception to this is self-delegation.

 ### Security during baking

-The Tezos-Baking app needs to be kept open during baking and ledger is unlocked during that time.
+The Mavryk-Baking app needs to be kept open during baking and ledger is unlocked during that time.
 To prevent screen burn, the baking app goes into blank screen when it starts signing blocks/attestation as baker.
 But the app remains unlocked.
 One can not sign any transaction operation using baking app, therefore there is no need of any concern.
 But to exit the baking app, one needs to enter PIN.
 This restriction is in place to avoid misuse of physical ledger device when its kept unattended during baking process.

 ### Reset High Watermark

-When updating the version of Tezos Baking you are using or if you are switching baking to a new ledger device, we recommend setting the HWM to the current head block level of the blockchain.
+When updating the version of Mavryk Baking you are using or if you are switching baking to a new ledger device, we recommend setting the HWM to the current head block level of the blockchain.
 This can be accomplished with the reset command.
 The following command requires an explicit confirmation from the user:

 ```
-$ octez-client set ledger high watermark for "ledger://<tz...>/" to <HWM>
+$ mavkit-client set ledger high watermark for "ledger://<mv...>/" to <HWM>
 ```

 `<HWM>` indicates the new high watermark to reset to.
 Both the main and test chain HWMs will be